Ios / Ίος

 You will arrive by ferry at Όρμος, or Ormos, the port.
 Its name literally means "The Cove".
 It is a very nice natural harbor.
 The Hora is in a saddle overlooking the port.

 Hora, or Χορα, is the general name for the primary town of an island.
 On many of the Greek islands, the main town is known simply as Hora.

 History of Ios

 Ios has been inhabited since the early Cycladic period, around 3000 BCE.
 Skaros Hill has a settlement from before the period of written history, with structures preserved up to three meters above grade.
-Most of the buildings were had two stories, stone floors, and a sewage system.
+Most of the buildings had two stories, with stone floors and a sewage system.

 The ancient town of Plakotos lies at the northern end of the island.
 It has signs of settlement going back to Mycenaean times.
 There is a rock tomb near Plakotos.
 The locals claim that it's Homer's, although there is no evidence supporting this.